Buying rubber excavator tracks: Tips from an expert.

 Always look to buy rubber excavator tracks with steel belts & metal inserts.

-• Metal inserts: the primary purpose of the metal inserts is to engage with the sprocket resulting in movement.
+• Metal inserts: the primary purpose of the metal inserts is to engage with the sprocket, resulting in movement.

 • Steel core wires: the core wires provide strength and rigidity throughout the length of the track.